Why Do Some Parents Choose Nesting Custody Arrangements?

 - When money is very tight and the parents have workable alternatives for a place to stay while they aren’t in the nest, such as with relatives or friends.

-How long is nesting used?
+How long is nesting custody used?

 Nesting is often a temporary arrangement for a year or two while the divorce is ongoing.
-Some couples find it works well and continue it indefinitely, until “it doesn’t work for us anymore.”
+Some couples find it works well and continues it indefinitely, until “it doesn’t work for us anymore.”
 Some parents choose to put their lives on hold while raising children from a failed marriage—for religious or other reasons, they choose not to enter into a new relationship while they are raising children.
 For individuals who have this attitude, bird-nesting is not as disruptive in the long-run as it is for someone who wants to move on with their life and begin dating or remarry.
 Couples can set-up bird-nesting arrangements on a temporary basis or with the understanding that they will continue it until it doesn’t work well for everyone.